shamim1258/Shamim/Technology/Linux/base.md

    -  `ls -t` - sorts the file by modification time, showing the last edited file first.
    -  `ls -a` - to list all files including hidden files which start with dot.
    -  `ls -R` - to display the directory tree of files and folders.
+-  `grep`
+   -  The grep filter searches a file for a particular pattern of characters, and displays all lines that contain that pattern.
+The pattern that is searched in the file is referred to as the regular expression (grep stands for global search for regular expression and print out).
+   -  Example `grep "Order" *` to search files in all files and folder

 **Search :**
 - To find file with file name as testfile.txt in current and its sub-directories.